 How to Install Fonts Only for Your Account

-If you want these new downloadable fonts to only be available to you, install them in your personal Library folder at your username/Library/Fonts.
+If you want these new downloadable fonts only to be available to you, install them in your library folder at your username/Library/Fonts.
 Be sure to replace your username with your home folder's name.

-You will also notice that your personal Library folder isn't going to be present.
+You will also notice that your personal Library folder isn't be present.
 Both the macOS as well as the older OS X operating systems hide your own library folder.